Short Sperrin: Development

 The Air Ministry issued a specification on 11 August 1947 B.14/46 for a "medium-range bomber landplane" that could carry a "10,000 pound [4,500 kilogram] bomb load to a target 1,500 nautical miles [2,780 kilometres] from a base which may be anywhere in the world", with the stipulation it should be simple enough to maintain at overseas bases.
 The requirements also included a weight of 140000 lb.
 This request would become the foundation of the Royal Air Force's V bombers, Britain's airborne nuclear deterrent.

 At the same time, the British authorities felt there was a need for an independent strategic bombing capability—in other words that they should not be reliant upon the United States Strategic Air Command.
 In late 1948, the Air Ministry issued their specification B.35/46 for an advanced jet bomber that would serve as a successor to the Avro Lincoln, the then-standard heavy aircraft of RAF Bomber Command, and that it should be the equal of anything that either the Soviet Union or the United States would have.
 The exact requirements included that the fully laden weight would be under 100,000 lb, the ability to fly to a target 1500 nmi distant at 500 kn with a service ceiling of 50,000 ft and again that it should be simple enough to maintain at overseas bases.
 A further stipulation that a nuclear bomb (a "special" in RAF terminology), weighing 10000 lb and measuring 30 ft in length and 10 ft in diameter, could be accommodated.
-This request would be the foundation of the V bombers.
+The Air Ministry accepted that the requirement might prove to be difficult to achieve in the time-scale required and prepared for a fall-back position by re-drafting B.14/46 as an "insurance" specification against failure to speedily develop the more advanced types that evolved into the Vickers Valiant, Avro Vulcan and Handley Page Victor.
+B.35/46 was to be a less ambitious conventional type of aircraft, with un-swept wings and some sacrifice in performance.

-The Air Ministry accepted that the requirement might prove to be difficult to achieve in the time-scale required and prepared for a fall-back position by re-drafting B.14/46 as an "insurance" specification against failure to speedily develop the more advanced types that evolved into the Vickers Valiant, Avro Vulcan and Handley Page Victor, as this was to be a less ambitious conventional type of aircraft, with un-swept wings and some sacrifice in performance.
-The only significant performance differences between B.14/46 and the more advanced B.35/46 were a lower speed of 435 kn and a lower height over the target of 35000 to 45000 ft.
-According to aviation authors Bill Gunston and Peter Gilchrist, the specification's ignorance of a swept wing was odd for the era, and had been made in order to allow the prospective bomber to be delivered more quickly.
+The only significant performance differences between the revised B.14/46 and the more advanced B.35/46 were a lower speed for the former of 435 kn and a lower height over the target of 35000 to 45000 ft.
+According to aviation authors Bill Gunston and Peter Gilchrist, the specification's rejection of a swept wing was odd for the era, and had been made in order to allow the prospective bomber to be delivered more quickly.